 The physical health benefits of consistent, intuitive movement are far-reaching.

 - Healthy cholesterol levels: regular physical activity boosts high-density lipoprotein (HDL), often referred to as “good” cholesterol, and fights off unhealthy triglycerides

 - Lowered blood pressure: healthy cholesterol levels help your blood flow smoothly, decreasing your risk of heart disease

-- More energy: exercise strengthens your body’s ability to deliver oxygen and nutrients to tissues, helping them work more efficiently; as a result, your body is able to use this saved energy on things you want to do, like play with your kids or hang out with friends
+- More energy: movement strengthens your body’s ability to deliver oxygen and nutrients to tissues, helping them work more efficiently; as a result, your body is able to use this saved energy on things you want to do, like play with your kids or hang out with friends

 - Improved sex life: regular physical activity helps both men and women in the bedroom — men are less likely to be affected by erectile dysfunction, and women are more likely to experience healthy sexual arousal

-- Reduced risk of Type 2 Diabetes and Metabolic Syndrome: exercise improves your body’s use of insulin and increases your muscles’ healthy consumption of glucose, both helping to lower blood sugar levels and reduce your risk of diabetes or metabolic syndrome
+- Reduced risk of Type 2 Diabetes and Metabolic Syndrome: movement improves your body’s use of insulin and increases your muscles’ healthy consumption of glucose, both helping to lower blood sugar levels and reduce your risk of diabetes or metabolic syndrome

 - Reduced risk of cancer: physical activity is correlated with lowered risk of colon, breast, endometrial, and lung cancers

 - Decreased back pain: improved muscle strength, endurance, flexibility, and posture ease pressure on your back

 - Improved bone strength and density: bone is a living tissue that gets stronger through exercise, thus decreasing your chances of osteoporosis and fractured or broken bones